AlexParamonov/processor/README.md

 ### Observers
 Processor support unlimited number of observers, watching processing.

-They could monitor running migrations and output to logs, console or file useful information.
-Or they can show a progress bar to your console.
-Or pack a generated report to archive and send by email to business on success or notify developers on failure.
+They could monitor `Data Processor`s and output to logs, console or file.
+Or they can show a progress bar on the console.
+Or pack a generated report to archive and send it by email to the business on success or notify developers on failure.

 This observers should respond to `update` method.
 But if you inherit